 Why are there so many cats?
 If you watch the interactions between the residents and the cats, you will notice that cats are cherished on Sanagi Island.
-Even if the cats picked up a few fish that was just caught in the morning, no one would get mad at them.
+Even if the cats picked up a few fish that had just been caught in the morning, no one would get mad at them.

 - How to Get to Sanagi Island